 How to use the Godox AD200 flash

 The Godox AD200 is a simple to use unit.
-The menu system for the transmitter is a bit fiddly but a lot of the functions you can set and forget.
-After that, you’ll be more inclined to adjust the power.
-In this way, I noticed an advantage with Profoto compared to some manufactures.
-You can see the power of the flash on the transmitter.
-The Profoto transmitter adjusts the power but I could not find a way to see what I had set it to.
+The menu system for the transmitter I have is a bit fiddly but a lot of the functions you can set and forget, additionally, there’s a better transmitter available.
+After the initial setup, you’ll be more inclined to adjust the power on the transmitter and leave most of the functions as is.
+In this way, I noticed an advantage compared to some units by other manufacturers as you can see the power of each flash on the single transmitter.
+The Profoto transmitter adjusts the power but I could not find a way to see what I had set each flash or group to.
 This might not seem important, but if you’re at full power, you may not realise it and then you might run into bother.

-The Godox AD200 also has a unique feature, which is its slide on heads.
+The Godox AD200 also has a unique feature–its slide on heads.
 They’re easy to change as you simply slide the switch on the side of the flash.
-There’s also a bag and a battery, etc. included in the box.
-The Godox H200R round flash head is an affordable optional extra that doesn’t come with the Godox AD200 by default.
+The box comes with two heads (as well as a bag, a battery, battery charger, etc.) The Godox H200R round flash head is an affordable optional extra that doesn’t come with the Godox AD200 by default.
 Once the Godox H200R flash head is mounted, the full unit no longer fits inside the bag.
 It is easy to dismount and put back in the box though.
 The Godox H200 flash head comes with its own pouch.
 Personally I find these kind of bags and whatnot somewhat useless.
 I’ll occasionally put accessories I don’t use in them and store them elsewhere, as I typically buy a dedicated bag to put my items in.